dirigiblelabs/curriculum-2017/IvoYakov/Excercise17_10.md

 ===================================

 The term Data Structures reffers to the domain model of the application you create.</br>
-The following tutorial will provide a simple example of creating a table in a Relational database.</br>
-With the Relational databases in the Dirigible IDEaaS your project can store and modify data.</br>
+The following tutorial will provide a simple example of creating a table in a Relational database, with which your project can store and modify data

 Creating a Database Table